-SUN is modelled after the Toronto and Region Conservation Authority’s Sustainable Neighbourhood Retrofit Action Plan program (SNAP).
+SUN is modelled after the Toronto and Region Conservation Authority’s Sustainable Neighbourhood Action Plan program (SNAP).
 SNAP is a collaborative, neighbourhood-based solution for advancing sustainable urban renewal and climate action in older urban areas.

 SNAP helps municipalities and organizations improve efficiencies, draw strong local community support and build innovative partnerships for implementation of a broad range of initiatives in the public and private realms.
 By reframing environmental projects to incorporate greater social and economic outcomes, SNAP has helped to generate creative solutions that garner more support for implementation.